felipemarkson/HCEstimator.jl/INPUT.md

 # Hosting Capacity Estimator

-This library provides a Distributed Generators (DGs) Hosting Capacity (HC) of distribution systems considering that Distribution Company (DisCo) owned other DGs installed in the system.
+This library provides a Distributed Generators (DGs) Hosting Capacity (HC) estimation of distribution systems considering that Distribution Company (DisCo) owned other DGs installed in the system.

 ## Getting Started